Cactusolo/CactusOasis/content/publication/hodel2016new/index.md

 +++
-title = "A new resource for the development of SSR markers: Millions of loci from a thousand plant transcriptomes" date = 2016-01-01T00:00:00 draft = false
+title = "APPS: A new resource for the development of SSR markers: Millions of loci from a thousand plant transcriptomes" date = 2016-01-01T00:00:00 draft = false